 Bus Speed Test

 How fast is your bus actually going?
-Tap Start Measuringand your phone's GPS becomes a live digital speedometer — perfect for buses, trains, cars, bikes, or just measuring your walking pace.
+Tap Start Tracking to check your speed in real time — your phone's GPS becomes a live speedometer for buses, trains, cars, bikes, or even your walking pace.

 Open on your phone